Typical Course of Study

 World Book Learning Resources lists typical courses of study for Kindergarten through Grade 12.

-The course of study for 11th Grade is Mass Communication and Advertising.
+The course of study for 9th Grade is:

 Strand 5: Economics, The Social Studies Standard as of May 22, 2006

 Concept 1: Foundations of Economics

 The foundations of economics are the application of basic economic concepts and decision-making skills.
 This includes scarcity and the different methods of allocation of goods and services.

 Concept 1 Performance Objectives for High School